 E. Financial Aid & Scholarship

-It costs roughly $25,000 to train one paramedic student in our program.
-But the cost to the student is zero dollars.
+The cost to train one paramedic student in our program is approximately $25,000, however all students are awarded full tuition.
 Unlike other programs where the student pays their own tuition, students' tuition for this program is paid in full by the Medic One Foundation.
 Students need only cover their own personal expenses (housing, food, etc.).
 Some agencies assist with some of these costs.
 The ability of students to focus solely on the material without the distraction of student debt at the end of the program is a truly unique gift provided by generous donors who give to the Medic One Foundation.

 F. Policy on Advanced Placement